rougier/from-python-to-numpy/01-preface.rst

 This book has been written in |ReST|_ format and generated using the `rst2html.py` command line available from the docutils_ python package.

-If you want to rebuild the html output, from top direcotry, type:
+If you want to rebuild the html output, from the top directory, type:

 .. code-block::